hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/703_scc_xviii.md

 competent for knowledge and devotion?
 In the period of degradation, when the priests made other castes incompetent for the study of the Vedas, they deprived the women also of all their rights.
-Otherwise you will find that in the Vedic or Upanishadic age Maitreyi, Gârgi, and other ladies of revered memory have taken the places of Rishis through their skill in discussing about Brahman.
-In an assembly of a thousand Brahmanas who were all erudite in the Vedas, Gargi boldly challenged Yâjnavalkya in a discussion about Brahman.
+Otherwise you will find that in the Vedic or Upanishadic age Maitreyi, Gārgi, and other ladies of revered memory have taken the places of Rishis through their skill in discussing about Brahman.
+In an assembly of a thousand Brahmanas who were all erudite in the Vedas, Gargi boldly challenged Yājnavalkya in a discussion about Brahman.
 Since such ideal women were entitled to spiritual knowledge, why shall not the women have the same privilege now?
 What has happened once can certainly happen again.
 History repeats itself.
 All nations have attained greatness by paying